OursSA/Election_Analysis/README.md

 The analysis of the data has shown that:
 - 369,711 total votes were cast
 - The candidates were:
-  -Charles Casper Stockham
+  - Charles Casper Stockham
-  -Diana DeGette
+  - Diana DeGette
-  -Raymon Anthony Doane
+  - Raymon Anthony Doane

  - The candidate results were:
-  -Charles Casper Stockham received 85,123 votes, comprising 23% of the total.
+  - Charles Casper Stockham received 85,123 votes, comprising 23% of the total.
-  -Diana DeGette received 272,892 votes, comprising 73.8% of the total.
+  - Diana DeGette received 272,892 votes, comprising 73.8% of the total.
-  -Raymon Anthony Doane received 11,606 votes, comprising 3.1% of the total.
+  - Raymon Anthony Doane received 11,606 votes, comprising 3.1% of the total.

  - The winner of the election was:
-  -Diana DeGette, who received 73.8% of the votes and 272,892 votes.
+  - Diana DeGette, who received 73.8% of the votes and 272,892 votes.

   ## Challenge Overview